stackery/php-lambda-layer/README.md

 # PHP Layer For AWS Lambda

 Ever wanted to run PHP websites in AWS Lambda?
 It's your lucky day!
-This Lambda Runtime Layer runs the [PHP 7.1 webserver](http://php.net/manual/en/features.commandline.webserver.php) in response to [AWS API Gateway](https://aws.amazon.com/api-gateway/) or [AWS Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/features/#Details_for_Elastic_Load_Balancing_Products) requests.
+This Lambda Runtime Layer runs the [PHP 7.1/7.2/7.3 webserver](http://php.net/manual/en/features.commandline.webserver.php) in response to [AWS API Gateway](https://aws.amazon.com/api-gateway/) or [AWS Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/features/#Details_for_Elastic_Load_Balancing_Products) requests.

-And, if you're looking for a great way to build serverless apps of all kinds, be sure to check out [Stackery](https://stackery.io)!
+This project is fork of the [Stackery](https://stackery.io) [php-lambda-layer](https://github.com/stackery/php-lambda-layer) that has been modified to:

+- support PHP 7.1, 7.2, and 7.3 (the original supports 7.1 only) - using the [Remi RPM Repository](https://rpms.remirepo.net/)
+- add support for mbstring, MySQL (pdo-mysql) and Postgres (pdo-pgsql)

+that are requirements for running frameworks such as [Lumen](https://lumen.laravel.com/) and [Laravel](https://laravel.com/) frameworks in serverless mode.

 This is an early iteration of the PHP runtime Layer which is not yet ready for production.
 Please feel free to use this Layer to learn about the Lambda Layers feature and begin experimenting with PHP functions.
 We welcome feedback and stay tuned for the production-ready version coming soon.

-## Current Layer Version ARN
-When creating/updating a Lambda function you must specify  a specific version of the layer.
-This readme will be kept up to date with the latest version available.
-The latest available Lambda Layer Version ARN is:

-**arn:aws:lambda:\<region\>:887080169480:layer:php71:6**

-See [Releases](https://github.com/stackery/php-lambda-layer/releases) for release notes.

 ### Usage
 #### General Usage
-The layer runs the PHP 7.1 [PHP webserver](http://php.net/manual/en/features.commandline.webserver.php) in /var/task, the root directory of function code packages:
+The layer runs the PHP 7.* [PHP webserver](http://php.net/manual/en/features.commandline.webserver.php) in /var/task, the root directory of function code packages:

 ```sh
 $ php -S localhost:8000 '<handler>'